tarun-upadhyay/Cointab_SE-assignment/README.md

 ---

 This User based Website project represents a robust platform that integrates backend and frontend technologies to offer a seamless online user details experience.
-Leveraging Node.js for the backend, Next.js14 for the frontend, and MongoDB for the database, this application encompasses a comprehensive set of functionalities. managers.
+Leveraging Node.js for the backend, Next.js14 for the frontend, and MongoDB for the database, this application encompasses a comprehensive set of functionalities.

 ---